Meet the world's oldest workers

 The world's oldest government employee

-From private sector to public sector, at 91 years old Oscar Epstein is believed to be the US's oldest employee of a government organisation.
+From private sector to public sector, at 91 years old Oscar Epstein is believed to be the US's oldest staff member of a government organisation.
 A loyal servant of Boston's Department of Transportation as a state highway engineer, Mr Epstein is in his 66th year of public service.
 The Boston Globe profiled him a few years ago

 and made him something of a local celebrity, but he hasn't let fame go to his head and still gets the same Green Line tram to work every morning.